-Best oatmeal muffins!
-These maple brown sugar oatmeal muffins are a healthy, hearty, delicious portable breakfast recipe.
+Easy moist and tasty oatmeal muffins!
+These maple brown sugar oatmeal muffins are a hearty and delicious portable breakfast recipe.

 The muffins are sweet and are just hearty enough to be filling without being heavy.
-They make a great on-the-go breakfast, and I even like them for an easy dessert.
+They make a great grab-and-go breakfast, and I even like them for an easy snack or dessert.

 Ingredient notes and substitutions